riyaz3036/riyaz3036/README.md

 <h1 align="center">Hi!!
 I'm Riyaz Ahmed</h1>
-<p>Passionate about technology and continuous learning, I am on a journey to enhance my programming skills.
-My primary focus lies in web development, where I explore the ever-evolving landscape of front-end and back-end technologies.
-With a foundation in programming I bring a strong commitment to growth and a proactive approach to problem-solving.</p><p> Let's connect!
-I am always open to discussions on tech trends, coding challenges, and potential collaborations.
-Feel free to reach out.</p>
+<p>Passionate about technology and dedicated to enhancing my programming skills in the dynamic world of web development.
+With a strong foundation in both front-end and back-end technologies, I thrive on the challenges that come with building innovative solutions.

+I’m committed to continuous growth and embrace a proactive approach to problem-solving.
+Let’s connect!
+I’m always open to discussions on tech trends, coding challenges, and potential collaborations.

+Feel free to reach out!</p>

 - 📫 To reach me **riyaz.mittu@gmail.com**